Indianapolis Colts vs. Tennessee Titans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Colts stats and trends

-- Indianapolis has played seven games, with six wins against the spread.
+- Indianapolis has six wins against the spread in seven games this season.

-- Indianapolis' games this year have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).
+- Indianapolis has hit the over in 50% of its opportunities this year (four times in eight games with a set point total).

-- Indianapolis is 6-0 against the spread and 3-2 overall this season when the team notches more than 23.4 points.
+- Indianapolis is 6-0 against the spread and 3-2 overall this season when the team records more than 23.4 points.

-- When Indianapolis totals more than 376.9 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that Indianapolis churns out over 376.9 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Colts have seven giveaways this season, while the Titans have eight takeaways.
+- The Colts have turned the ball over seven times this season, one fewer than the Titans have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Titans.